Hemothorax Treatment & Management

 A chest tube is usually put to water seal after the lung is fully reexpanded on radiography, fluid drainage is less than 50 mL in 24 hours, and no significant residual air leak is present.
 Situations may exist when a chest tube must be clamped.
 When no recurrence of air or fluid collection occurs on follow-up radiographic studies, the tube is then usually removed.
 A postremoval radiograph should be obtained.

 If drainage is incomplete as visualized on the postthoracostomy chest radiograph, placement of a second drainage tube should be considered.
-Preferably, a video-assisted thoracic surgery (VATS) operative procedure should be undertaken to evacuate the pleural space.
+Preferably, a video-assisted thoracoscopic surgery (VATS) procedure should be undertaken to evacuate the pleural space.

 As many as 70-80% of individuals who sustain traumatic hemothorax are successfully treated by tube thoracostomy drainage and require no further therapy.
-Obtain at least 1 or 2 additional chest radiographs over a period of 1-2 weeks to confirm that no further intrathoracic collections or abnormalities are present.
+Obtain at least one or two additional chest radiographs over a period of 1-2 weeks to confirm that no further intrathoracic collections or abnormalities are present.

 The need for further follow-up chest radiographs may be dictated by the presence of other intrathoracic pathology and by additional symptoms and physical findings.
 Further treatment or follow-up is determined by the nature of any other injuries.